Dear pet owners, pet sitters, and pet lovers around the world,

 Welcome to my blog Preciouspets!
 This is my "About" page.
 To read my blog posts please click on the menu tab above labeled "My Blog".

 This site is a place where people can come to learn, become inspired, absorb wisdom from a seasoned professional pet sitter, and explore and appreciate the unique bonds that can be established between pets, their humans, and their pet sitters.
-I plan on posting once a week!
+I post once a week!

 This is the place to be if you want to know how to choose the right pet sitter for your pets, or if you want to learn what it means to be an excellent pet sitter.
-Come to this site to get pet care tips that will benefit pet sitters, their clients, and all pet lovers.
+Come to this site to get tips that will benefit pet sitters, their clients, and all pet lovers.
 Even if you don't need a pet sitter right now, or if you are only beginning to think about starting a pet sitting business, please visit regularly.
-I'll also be sharing some cute stories that I'm sure all pet lovers will relate to.

-I believe that the information, wisdom, inspiration, stories, and photos this blog provides will be beneficial to all visitors.
+I believe that the information, wisdom, inspiration, stories, and photos this blog provides are beneficial to all.
 Once you get to the "My Blog" page, I invite you to sign up - when you do, you will be automatically notified when I post a new blog entry.

 So, first things first ~ you probably want to know a little about me and why I think I'm qualified to provide such a blog.